All concerts free and open to the public without ticket

 MOZART THE ROMANTIC, AT AGE 17 and 29

-WITH PIANIST GILBERT KALISH, AND TWO NEW COMMISSIONED WORKS
+WITH PIANIST GILBERT KALISH, AND THREE NEW COMMISSIONED WORKS

 Sunday, January 27, 2019, 3pm, Lang Concert Hall, Swarthmore College